DavidVentura/blog/blog/raw/mozilla-translate/POST.md

 +     minSdk = 28
 ```

-Bumping the `minSdk` will make the app supported on 92% of devices, instead of 97% per [apilevels](https://apilevels.com/), but I don't want to spend more time figuring this out.
+Bumping the `minSdk` will make the app supported on 92% of devices, instead of 97% per [apilevels](https://apilevels.com/) (as of February, 2025), but I don't want to spend more time figuring this out.

 with this change, the library built??
 I'm shocked it was only these errors

-## Runtime hell
+## Runtime fun

 The library built, the app starts and... shuts down, with this stacktrace